lucasfoufou/ecard-prestashop1.7/README.md

 Repo pour prestashop 1.7

 ## Changelog
+### 2.2.5
+- Extend PaymentModule instead of PaymentModuleCore

 ### 2.2.4
 - Only convert amount received in notification when the currency is different from the cart